krontech/chronos-multi-cam-control/README.md

 ## Server-Side Update

 There is one place that needs to be updated in the server-side (camera-side) to allow cross-origin resource sharing (CORS).
-In the */cgi-bin/netShare*, *Access-COntrol-Allow-Origin* is added and allows accesses from all domains:
+In the */cgi-bin/netShare*, *Access-Control-Allow-Origin* is added and allows accesses from all domains:

 ![image](https://github.com/krontech/chronos-multi-cam-control/blob/master/screenshots/netShare_update.png)